 Pharmacy assistants, travel agents and translators lose out

-Some of the fastest declining roles in the UK were pharmacy assistants, travel agents and translators.
+Some of the fastest declining roles in the UK were pharmacy assistants and translators.
+Automation in the travel industry means that the need for travel agent CVs are also in decline.

 Creative industries weren’t immune from automation either, with illustrators and writers featuring in the top 10 declining occupations.